cylmat/cheats/VIM-cheats.md

 * Other

 ```
-:ter   - open a terminal inside
+:term      - open a terminal inside
+:vert term - vertical term
 :shell     - back to the shell
 :source batch.vim (run all cmds)

 :call, :compiler, :make, :version